Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Generalizations

 \subsection{Generating Output in Sorted Order and Online}

 Note that Algorithm~\AR can easily output the elements in sorted order provided that the base case algorithm generates the samples in sorted order.
 This is certainly the case when using Algorithm~D, and we can also adapt Algorithm~H for this purpose.
 For example, we can maintain the invariant that the samples in the hash table are sorted.
 This is possible since we use the most significant bits to address the table.
 We only have to ensure that colliding elements are also sorted.
 Rather than appending an inserted element $k$ to the end of a cluster of colliding elements, we skip elements smaller than $k$ and then shift the cluster elements larger than $k$ one position to the right.
-This makes handling clusters of colliding elements somewhat slower, but the overall overhead is small since the clusters are small.
+This makes handling clusters of colliding elements somewhat slower, but the overall overhead is small since the clusters are small (expected constant size).

-Alternatively, we can insert into the hash table normally, ignoring the keys' order, and sort the hash table afterwards.
+Alternatively, we can insert into the hash table normally -- ignoring the ordering of the keys -- and sort the hash table afterwards.
 Since the sorting order is the same as the hash function value, the only thing we have to do is to scan the hash table and sort clusters of colliding elements.
 This leads to a linear time algorithm since the clusters are small.

 It is also easy to modify Algorithm~R to generate samples online with constant expected delay between generated samples.
 We can modify the divide-and-conquer step to split off a range of size $\ceil{N\cdot n_0/n}$.
 Using this splitting in an iterative fashion, we generate samples in batches of expected size of approximately $n_0$.
 This takes time $\Oh{n_0}$ per batch, i.e., constant time if $n_0$ is a constant.